Coffee Processing

 Where Nordic Approach fits in

-While we don’t process coffee ourselves, we’re closely involved in how it’s done.
-Our sourcing and quality teams regularly visit farms, mills, and washing stations to share feedback, cup results, and support best practices.
+While we don’t process coffee ourselves, our sourcing and quality teams regularly visit farms, mills, and washing stations to share feedback, cup results, and support best practices.
 We also help communicate market demands to suppliers—while listening closely to what’s realistic and sustainable for them.
 Consistent, high-quality processing requires a lot of control and investment, so it’s essential that producers working in the specialty market are paid fairly and can continue producing quality coffee year after year.

 Processing isn’t just a technical step—it’s where real value is created.
 The better we understand and support it, the better the results throughout the supply chain.
 It also allows us to offer a wider range of coffees, each with distinct processing styles and flavour profiles.